+Background:

-Background:Studies in all study settings have reported encouraging potential for Mobile-health (mHealth) technologies in improving health outcomes.
-However, literature bears little evidence of such capability up scale.
-Paying little attention to technology user acceptability as one of the key drivers of innovation adoption has been widely cited as a notable mHealth limitation.
+Studies in all study settings have reported encouraging potential for Mobile-Health (mHealth) technologies in improving health outcomes by preventing treatment interruption.
+However, literature bears little evidence of use in information dissemination in emergencies and pandemics like COVID 19.
+It was rather more on monitoring and evaluation.
+Paying little attention to information and mental health support in emergencies and pandemics as one of the key drivers of innovation adoption has been widely cited as a notable mHealth limitation.

+Methods:

-Methods: This systematic review navigated through English authored peer-reviewed publications from health, computer engineering and social science repositories as guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement.
-The search was confined between January 2014 and October 2018 thus, yielding eleven (11) complete-text publications.
+This systematic review navigated through English authored peer-reviewed publications from health, computer engineering and social science repositories as guided by the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) statement.
+The search was conducted between February 2018 and April 2021 thus, yielding eleven (11) complete-text publications.

+Results:

-Results:HcPs in the reviewed literature have used mobile-technology applications for monitoring and management of sexual (18.2%), reproductive & maternal health (9.1%), HIV (45.5%), Malaria (9.1%) and other chronic diseases (36.4%).
+HcPs in the reviewed literature have used mobile-technology applications for monitoring and management of sexual (18.2%), reproductive & maternal health (9.1%), HIV (45.5%), Malaria (9.1%) and other chronic diseases (36.4%).
 Commonly mentioned sub-features in 72.7% of the studies identified motivation and trust attributes as desirable, 36.4% highlighting synchronism of technology, adaptability of App with different mobile-phones recorded in 45.5% of the studies while 63.6% value the fit-for-purpose attribute.
 These features were cited as desirable with little evidence of the geo-social influence of the users nor socio-economic setting.

+Conclusion:

-Conclusion: The study exposed the HcPs' perceptions to the mobile-technology attributes as customised requirements, process requirements, moderating information-technology constructs and intervening & dependent requirements.
+The study exposed the HcPs' perceptions to the mobile-technology attributes as customised requirements, process requirements, moderating information-technology constructs and intervening & dependent requirements.
 Geospatial setting and income status of the country are less important in shaping the perceptions of HcPs as users of the mobile-technology.

-Keywords: Healthcare provider, mHealth, App attributes/features
+Keywords: Healthcare provider, mHealth, COVID-19, HIV, pandemic, App attributes/features.